 Ingredients Required

-Whole Wheat Flour: It is the key ingredient to make traditional style poori.
+Whole Wheat Flour: The key ingredient to make traditional atta poori.

 Semolina (Rava/Sooji): I combine semolina with whole wheat flour to give poori a crisp texture and to avoid oil-soaked poori.

-Salt: It gives flavor to the poori and increases shelf life.
+Salt: It gives flavour to the poori and increases shelf life.

-Water: The plain water at room temperature is required to bind the dough.
+Water: Plain water at room temperature is required to bind the dough.
 Many puri recipes suggest using milk for making the dough.

-Oil: A flavorless refined oil with a high smoking point is best when it comes to deep-frying poori.
-You can use ghee as well for a rich and indulgent flavor.
+Oil: A flavourless refined oil with a high smoking point is best for deep-frying poori.
+You can use ghee as well for a rich and indulgent flavour.

 There are many puri recipe variations.
 A few of the popular ones are:

-Methi Poori: The addition of fresh fenugreek leaves or kasuri methi (dry fenugreek leaves) in the dough make poori all the way more delicious.
+Methi Poori: The addition of fresh fenugreek leaves or kasuri methi (dry fenugreek leaves) in the dough makes poori all the way more delicious.

-Masala Poori: From red chilli, to cumin seeds, you can flavor poori dough with any of your favorite spices.
+Masala Poori: From red chilli, to cumin seeds, you can flavour poori dough with any of your favourite spices.

-Luchi: In West Bengal, the poori is prepared with all-purpose flour and known as Luchi or loochi.
+Luchi: In West Bengal, the poori is prepared with all-purpose flour known as Luchi or loochi.

 The Poori Dough

-Texture: The dough for poori should be smooth, soft, pliable yet firm to touch.
+Texture: The dough for poori should be smooth, soft, pliable, yet firm to the touch.
 It should never be too soft, moist, or sticky.

 Kneading: Like any other unleavened bread, the dough for puri requires a good amount of kneading of 5 – 10 minutes to get the right texture.

 Adding more water will never get you the desired result.
-A good kneading time and minimal use of water is the ideal combination to prepare the poori dough.
+A good kneading time and minimal water use are ideal for preparing the poori dough.

-Resting: Once the dough is ready give it a resting time of 15 – 20 minutes.
-At this stage, you can keep it in the fridge as well in an airtight container to use later.
+Resting: Once the dough is ready, give it a resting time of 15 – 20 minutes.
+At this stage, you can keep it in the fridge and in an airtight container to use later.

 Secret of Fluffy & Puffy Puri

-The rightly bloated puffed up puri swimming in hot oil is a big achievement.
+The rightly puffed-up puri swimming in hot oil is a big achievement.

 Here are a few of my secret tips (which I learned from my mother) to make fluffy and puffy puri:

 The thickness of the puri should be even.
-A too thin or thick poori might refuse to puff up and likely to soak up too much oil while deep – frying.
+A too-thin or thick poori might refuse to puff up and is likely to soak up too much oil while deep-frying.

-Heating oil to the right temperature is the crucial step.
+Heating oil to the right temperature is a crucial step.

-Perform Test: drop a pinch of poori dough in the oil.
-If the piece of dough floats to the surface within a few seconds then oil has reached the desired temperature.
-If it sinks to the bottom of the pan, then oil has not reached the desired temperature for deep-frying.
+Perform Test: drop a pinch of poori dough into the hot oil.
+The oil has reached the desired temperature if the dough floats to the surface within a few seconds.
+If it sinks to the bottom of the pan, then the oil has not reached the desired temperature for deep-frying.

-Keep on moderating the heat while deep-frying poori to adjust the temperature of the oil.
+Keep moderating the heat while deep-frying poori to adjust the oil temperature.

-Once the poori is added in the hot oil, press it gently using a slotted spoon.
+Once the poori is added to the hot oil, press it gently using a slotted spoon.
 This helps in puffing up the poori.

 Last, always use a wide and heavy bottom pan to deep-fry the poori.